kaatrasa/ChallengerOne/ReadMe.txt

 Evaluation
 Very basic, only counts material and uses piece square tables.

-In future, I'm looking forward to improving evaluation, adding pruning methods to search and making it parallel.
+In future, I'm looking forward to improving evaluation, optimizing move generation and making search parallel.

 My main sources have been https://www.chessprogramming.org/Main_Page and https://github.com/official-stockfish/Stockfish and I want to thank both for tremendous help.